RichiCorrea/Proyecto-Final/README.md

 ## Publish your website!

-This boilerplate it's 100% integrated with Herkou, just by pushing your changes to the heroku repository it will deploy: `$ git push heroku main`
+This boilerplate it's 100% integrated with Herkou, just by pushing your changes to the heroku repository it will deploy: `$ git push heroku main` -->

+Este trabajo fue realizado por:

+Gabriel Valdivia Norambuena
+Daniel Troncoso Gonzalez
+Ricardo Correa
+Enzo Devoto